sts10/sts10.github.io/_posts/2018-12-02-lessons-from-first-two-days-of-advent-of-code-2018.markdown

----
+--
 layout: post
 title: "Lessons from First Days of Advent of Code 2018"
 date: 2018-12-02 19:22:00 -0400
 comments: true
 ---

 I've got two days of [Advent of Code 2018](https://adventofcode.com/) under my belt and four stars to show for it!
-But I had plenty of help.
+But I'll be the first to admit that I had plenty of help, so I thought it only fair that I write out some of the things I've _already_ learned about Rust.

+If you're still working on either day 1 or 2 (and there's no shame in that...
+I've yet to get to Day 10), heads up that there are SPOILERS below.

-I thought I'd take a second to write out some the lessons I've _already_ learned.
-Note: Almost all of these lessons/tricks I snagged from either the code of others or fediverse friends, some of whom I credit and some of whom I don't.
+Note: Almost all of these lessons/tricks I snagged from either the code of others or Fediverse friends, some of whom I credit below and some of whom I don't.
 I don't think the uncredited will be upset, but if so please drop me a line on [Octodon](https://octodon.social/@schlink) or [elsewhere](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3).

 Here's [my 2018 repo](https://github.com/sts10/advent-of-code-2018).

 ## Lessons from Day 1

-### `cycle`
+### cycle

-Did you know [Rust has a `cycle` method](https://doc.rust-lang.org/std/iter/struct.Cycle.html) similar to Ruby's that you can use on Vectors?
+Did you know [Rust has a `cycle` method](https://doc.rust-lang.org/std/iter/struct.Cycle.html) (similar to Ruby's) that you can use on Vectors?
 I didn't!

 ```rust
 // The cycle method is key here-- it makes the for loop go